Holmes7/holmes7.github.io/src/pages/posts/the-climb.md

 And now I stand where once I gazed,
 The sky is pale, the wind a haze
-I rest and search that spark again,
+I rest and search that world again,
 But silence answers back with pain.

-The colors fade, the songs are hushed,
+The colors faded, the songs hushed,
 The joy I knew reduced to dust.
 I ask the sky, “Where did it go—
 That world I loved, so long ago?”

 The sky answered, “The world stands true,
-Its music sings in colored hues
+Its music still sings in colored hues
 But wonder fades when hearts grow tight
 You lost the eyes that made it bright.”